Chaas11/git-lab/answers.md

 Answer 10: The changes made online were not reflected in the local file.

 Answer 11: The git push command failed.

+Answer 12: The online changes in the github editor were reflected in the local file.

+Answer 13: . .. git-lab-2 Labs